zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Luisa then asks, “And don’t you work at the amuseme nt park on the weekend?”
 An “amusement (amusement) park” is a large park usu ally that has lots of what we would call “rides” in them – places where people , especially children, can play games and get into these machines that go really fa st, for example.
 Disneyland is an example of an amusement park here in Southern Ca lifornia.

 Luisa asks if Max is still working at an amusement park on the weekends.
-He says “I do half the year,” meaning I do work there part of the year, “but it’s winter and the park only keeps a skeleton crew on during t hese months.”
+He says “I do half the year,” meaning I do work there part of the year, “but it’s winter and the park only keeps a skeleton crew on during these months.”
 Max is saying that that the amusement park where he normally work s in the summertime only has a skeleton crew during the wintertime.
 The phra se “skeleton (skeleton) crew (crew)” refers to a very small number of workers – the minimum number of workers you can have at a place.

 If the business doesn’t have very many customers, it might have very few employees, and we might call that a “skeleton crew”  if during busy times the company has more employees.
-This is the case with t he amusement park.
+This is the case with the amusement park.
 It has a skeleton crew.
 The word “crew” just refers to a g roup of people.
 The word “skeleton” is normally used to describe the bones of your body or the bones of an animal.

 Max says, “In the meantime,” meaning during this wi nter season, “I’m working for a temp agency, which gives me short-term assignment s.”
 A “temp (temp) agency” is a company that finds people temporary jo bs.
 The word “temp” is short for temporary, meaning short-term – not permanent, not for a long time.
 There are, of course, many companies that find workers, f ind people to work for companies that just need workers for a short period  of time.